lennardong/posts/reinforcement_learning_bandits.md

-# Efficient Uncertainty Quantification in RL Exploration with Bandit Algorithms
+# Quantifying the Unknowns: Bandit Algorithms & Efficient RL Exploration
 _Preface: This documents my introduction to bandit algorithms in the context of RL.
 Posting for my clarity, future reference and for others who may benefit._

 _Note: All diagrams are my own.
 Feel free to reproduce with attribution._